causal-ppl/chirho-haskell/README.md

         == ({b1, b2}, [{} -> 11, {b1} -> 12, {b2} -> 21, {b1, b2} -> 22])
        ```
        Without going into too much detail, this dependency-tracking and sharing mechanism is what corresponds to sharing non-intervened exogenous variables across the factual and counterfactual worlds when doing twinning.
     - This interacts with the probabilistic mechanism in the following way: we have an operation `sample : MultiVal (Caus a) -> Caus (MultiVal a)` that allows multiworld distributions to be turned into a distribution over multiworld samples.
 This is not a distributive law: the operation does not commute with the applicative structure of `MultiVal`.
-We exemplify this in the [AliceBob example](/notes/AliceBob.md).
     - This interacts with the interventional mechanism in the following way: when inserting an intervention instruction, `do_` additionally requires the user to provide a name.
 This name is used by `do_` to generate a branching point when performing that intervention.
 The resulting multiworld value will now be supported on this additional name, which will distinguish worlds where the intervention has been applied, worlds where it has not.
   - `Name.hs`: This file contains the constructs and utilities to deal with names of branching points.